 quality, in order to pay tribute to Jean Langlois.

 The current collection thus brings together more than one hundred years of collecting.

 Rediscovered in the family home, this collection that had been slumbering

-for years is finally unveiled to the general public for the first time in this second part.
+for years is finally revealed to the general public for the first time in this first part.

 Jean Langlois (1896-1949) arrived in Vietnam in 1920.
 After the war, he

 decided to stay in Vietnam where he worked as an engineer for the Société

 de Construction des Chemins de Fer Indochinois.
 In 1949 during a train